GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Vergranne.md

 **Sunlight Vulnerability**: At the end of every other round that the vergranne is exposed to sunlight, *the verganne must perform an incapacitation save.
 Insetad of dying, it becomes petrified*.

 **Tremor Sense**: You are able to sense vibrations in the ground and objects you touch.
-THis essentially allows you to sense, through touch, any moving on the same ground as you within 10 yards and anything touching the same object as you.
+This essentially allows you to sense, through touch, any moving on the same ground as you within 10 yards and anything touching the same object as you.